Better Me

 Capsulitis of the second toe is a progressive condition, which means it will only get worse over time.
 In the early stages, you may notice some symptoms of capsulitis such as toe pain, joint pain or swelling around the ball of your foot near the second toe.
 You may also notice it’s more painful to walk barefoot or to perform certain activities like crouching.

 The most common causes of capsulitis of the second toe are generally caused by a combination of genetic factors and overuse.
 Certain medical conditions or characteristics can also make you more prone to experiencing pressure on the ball of the foot around the second toe joint.
-These include:
+These conditions and risk factors include:

 • A second toe that’s longer than your big toe